-With the significant expansion of our business from the North American market to the International stage, Fireblast is now embracing our new DBA, Fireblast Global.
+With the significant expansion of our business from the North American market to the International stage, Fireblast is now embracing our focus as Fireblast Global.
 This change will undoubtedly solidify our vision at Fireblast Global to be the World's leading provider of Advanced Fire Training Simulators.
 As such, Fireblast Global will continue to exemplify our commitment to Integrity, Innovation, and Intellect, always keeping at the forefront, the customer's needs for the most realistic, and technically advanced training environments.
 Please visit our newly designed website, www.fireblast.com, for a complete listing of all products for your agency's training needs.

 Kidde Fire Trainers brings together the proven leaders in the industry to offer the broadest range of fire training solutions to meet your training needs.
 With more than 30 years of live fire training knowledge, Kidde Fire Trainers has the experience that instills confidence.
 Count on Kidde to deliver innovative training systems, installed on time and within budget.